Happy House Preschool & nursery

 Qualifications and Curriculum Development Agency (QCDA)

-The role of the QCDA is to develop the curriculum, improve and deliver assessments, and review and reform qualifications, to help ensure that
+The role of the QCDA is to develop the curriculum, improve and deliver assessments, and review and reform qualifications, to help ensure that everyone can get the knowledge, skills and qualifications they need.

-The QCDA uses information concerning children to conduct national assessments such as the Foundation Stage Profile.
-All providers of education and care to children from birth to the age of five follow the standards set in the early year’s foundation stage (EYFS) framework and it
+uses information concerning children to conduct national assessments such as the Foundation Stage Profile.
+All providers of education and care to children from birth to the age of five follow the standards set in the early year’s foundation stage (EYFS) framework and it is the role of QCDA to ensure its success.

 Office for Standards in Education, Children's Services and Skills (Ofsted)